 What is equanimity?
 This word has many interpretations.
 This is true for all words.
+However, conscious enlightenment is beyond words, thoughts, and the mind.
 Therefore, I ask that you practice understanding without defining.
 Please exercise knowing without needing to clarify.
 Why do I ask this of you?
 Because you hold universal intelligence within your grasp as the essence of your being.
 Anything that we use is merely a stepping stone back to the totality of our being.
 We are always on this path.
 Lao Tzu expresses The Way of life in the “Tao Te Ching”.

 Equanimity Is Your Compass Along the Way

 Equanimity is an English word that originates from Pali words used in Buddhism teachings.
 Still, please remember the word(s) are not significant except for directional finders along The Way.
 The words I am going to share are really one and the same.
 Just as you and life are one and the same.
 At best, we can express these path finders as qualities of Equability.
 Thus, of life.

 – Upekkhā is the impartial observation, within the space of consciousness, of everything that happens.
 Upekkhā is one of the Brahma Vihara (meditative states).
 You observe but don’t become entangled by the observation.

 – Tatramajjhattatā is three Pali words that refer to “there in the middle”.
 Furthermore, this suggests remaining conscious as you experience the mental (mind) aspects of a situation.
 You experience balance and harmony.
 This is a state of non-attachment.